Jamiujay23/alx-pre_course/0x01-git/README.md

- # Working very hard to become a full stack engineer
+ # I'm very enthusiatic in becoming a full stack engineer

- # With grit i will achieve my goal